Further Cardiovascular Outcomes Research With PCSK9 Inhibition in Subjects With Elevated Risk - FOURIER

 EBBINGHAUS: Presented by Dr. Robert P. Giugliano at the American College of Cardiology Annual Scientific Session (ACC 2017), Washington, DC, March 18, 2017.

-Keywords: ACC17, ACC Annual Scientific Session, Angina, Unstable, Antibodies, Monoclonal, Cholesterol, Cholesterol, LDL, Dyslipidemias, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Lipoproteins, Metabolic Syndrome X, Myocardial Infarction, Peripheral Arterial Disease, Primary Prevention, Proprotein Convertases, Stroke, Subtilisins, Cognition
+Keywords: AHA Annual Scientific Sessions, AHA20, AHA19, ACC18, ACC17, ACC Annual Scientific Session, ESC Congress, ESC22, ESC21, ESC2017, Angina, Unstable, Antibodies, Monoclonal, Cholesterol, Cholesterol, LDL, Dyslipidemias, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Lipoproteins, Metabolic Syndrome, Myocardial Infarction, Percutaneous Coronary Intervention, Peripheral Arterial Disease, Primary Prevention, Proprotein Convertases, Stroke, Subtilisins, Cognition, Inflammation, Vascular Diseases

 < Back to Listings